Eccentricities in the flip-graphs of convex polygons: Eccentricities close to combs

-\begin{lemma} Let $T$ be a triangulation of a convex polygon $\pi$ with $n$ vertices and $v$ a vertex of $\pi$ incident to $n-3-k$ interior edges of $T$.
-If $k\leq{n/2-2}$, then $\Omega(T,v)$ is non-empty. \end{lemma} \begin{proof} Assume that $k\leq{n/2-2}$ and consider a shelling $a_1$, ..., $a_k$ of $T$ at $v$.
-Let $\pi'$ be a polygon whose vertex set is made up of $m$ vertices of $\pi$ distinct from $v$.
+\begin{lem} Let $T$ be a triangulation of a convex polygon $\pi$ with $n$ vertices and $v$ a vertex of $\pi$ incident to $n-3-k$ interior edges of $T$.
+If $k\leq{n/2-2}$, then there exists a triangulation of $\pi$ compatible with any shelling of $T$ at $v$. \end{lem} \begin{proof} Assume that $k\leq{n/2-2}$ and consider a shelling $a_1$, ..., $a_k$ of $T$ at $v$.
+Let $m$ be an integer such that $3\leq{m}\leq{n-1}$ and $\pi'$ a polygon whose vertex set is made up of $m$ vertices of $\pi$ distinct from $v$.
 Note that there is at least one such polygon.
 Indeed, $n$ must be at least $4$ because $0\leq{k}\leq{n/2-2}$.
 Call $S(\pi')$ the set of the vertices among $a_1$ to $a_k$ such that the two edges of $\pi$ incident to these vertices are both also edges of $\pi'$.
 Assume that $S(\pi')$ has cardinality at most $(m-3)/2$.

 It will be proven by induction on $m$ that there exists a triangulation $U'$ of $\pi'$ such that, if $a_i$ belongs to $S(\pi')$ then it is incident to at least two interior edges of $U'$ whose other vertex is not in $S(\pi')\cap\{a_i, ..., a_k\}$.
-Note that if $m$ is equal to $n-1$, then the elements of $S(\pi')$ are exactly $a_1$ to $a_k$.
-Hence, in this case, gluing the ear in $v$ to $U'$ will result in a triangulation $U$ of $\pi$ that belongs to $\Omega(T,v)$.
+Note that, when $m=n-1$, the elements of $S(\pi')$ are exactly $a_1$ to $a_k$.
+Hence, in this case, gluing the ear in $v$ to $U'$ results in a triangulation compatible with the considered shelling of $T$.

 If $S(\pi')$ is empty then any triangulation of $\pi'$ has the desired property.
 Otherwise, say that $j$ is the smallest index such that $a_j$ belongs to $S(\pi')$.
 Order the set $V$ of the vertices of $\pi'$ distinct from $a_j$ clockwise from the one that follows $a_j$ to the one that precedes it.
+Note that